aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 If we wanted to get solid numbers for `stable` vs `unstable` we would need to make the loop much longer or run the functions many times.
 However, it looks like `unstable` is probably slower.
 More interestingly, we can see a large gap in the number of bytes allocated; `unstable` has allocated around 3kb of memory, where `stable` is using 64 bytes.

 Since we can see how simple `unstable` is, we might guess that this allocation is happening in the loop.
 To test this, we can make the loop longer and see if the allocations increase accordingly.
-Let's make the loop go from 1 to 10000, which is 100 times more iterations; we'll look for the number of bytes allocated to also increase about 100 times, to around 300kb.
+Let's make the loop go from 1 to 10000, which is 100 times more iterations; we'll look for the number of bytes allocated to also increase about 100 times, to around 300 kb.

 ~~~jl
 function unstable()